jsenv/core/readme.md

 ![test file page screenshot](./docs/main/main-example-exploring-file-a.png)

-> You can ignore the black toolbar at the bottom of the page for now, it is documented later.
+> Maybe you noticed the black toolbar at the bottom of the page?
+We'll see that further in the documentation.

 </details>